 Here are four tips for incorporating plant-based proteins into your diet.

-Focus on Whole Food Proteins
+Focus on Plant Proteins

 Beans and lentils are cost-effective protein sources that come in many varieties and are easy to cook.
 According to Sheth, beans and lentils not only provide protein, but are an excellent source of fiber, vitamins and minerals, while being low in fat and having no cholesterol.
 Buy them dried, canned, frozen or fresh.